 Example – “May be present: Buckwheat, Egg, Soy, Gluten, Wheat” is an allergen statement that you may have seen on some of our oat products.
 This means that despite our best Good Manufacturing Practices (GMP) and cleaning procedures we have determined that the risk of cross-contamination of buckwheat, egg, soy, milk, and wheat in certain oats products is too high, therefore we label with a precautionary statement.

 See more below on our practices for dealing with allergens to avoid contamination of non-allergenic products.

 N.B.
 We advise that if anyone who will eat the product may have a severe allergic reaction (eg: anaphylaxis) to products listed in the “may be present” statement please consult with your healthcare provider before consuming.

 We are an SQF (Safe Quality Foods) site and have a comprehensive food safety program that includes allergen management.

 Wheat contains gluten, and all Kialla products are produced in a facility that also mills wheat.

-We mill a number of non glutinous grains and to do this we have designated non gluten mills to reduce any cross contaminates.
-On site we utilise four mills to be able to create product segregation.
-Kialla Pure Foods has one pack out line which packs flour and kibble products from all four mills.
-In between each product change a full clean out of the equipment is performed to remove any product remaining within the packing lines.
-This is then followed by a flush of new product through the mill packing lines to remove any hang ups that may be present within the packing equipment.
-The flush is then discarded and the new product packed.
+For example, we mill a number of non-glutinous grains, and to do this we have designated non-gluten mills to reduce any cross contaminates.
+We utilise three mills to be able to create product segregation.
+Kialla Pure Foods has one pack-out line which packs flour and kibble products from all three mills.
+In between each production change, a full clean-out of the equipment is performed to remove any product remaining within the packing lines.
+This is then followed by a flush of new product through the mill packing lines to remove any hang-ups that may be present within the packing equipment.
+The flush is then discarded and the new product is packed.